 Account-level link settings are under Settings → Links → Advanced Settings.

 From the top navigation, select Settings.
-On the left navigation of the Settings page, select Links.
+On the left navigation of the Settings panel, select Links.
 In the Manage Link Checks panel, select the Advanced Settings tab.

 By default, all link response codes enabled for an account are enabled for sites within that account.
 In order to turn off a response code, simply uncheck the box that is next to the code.